Skip to content

 Other non-alcoholic nightlife options include attending the weekly poetry slam at Cantab Lounge, listening to a performance at Boston Symphony Hall, singing Karaoke at Sissy K's, having a board game night at Knight Moves Café, or taking a nighttime stroll around Boston Commons.

-Wrapping up your zero proof guide to Boston
+Wrapping up The Zero Proof Guide to Boston

-Despite Boston's reputation as an alcohol-loving city, it's easy to find non-alcoholic drinks, activities, and friends throughout the city.
+Despite Boston's reputation as an alcohol-loving city, it's easy to find non-alcoholic drinks, activities, and friends throughout.
 In Boston, you absolutely can raise your mocktail to nightlife, yet rest assured knowing that it won't cause a headache or a hangover.
 Cheers!